Upper Blepharoplasty – Upper Eyelid Surgery

 Whether a person’s heritage is African, Asian, European, or other, the natural placement of a fold, along with eye shape, pads of fat, and skin characteristics, will differ.
 An emerging trend for double-eyelid fold creation is the most subtle enhancement yet.
 Rather than making a high, bold, “Caucasian-looking” upper eyelid, the new “Korean double fold” surgery creates a thinner, low, upper eyelid crease and maintains much of the ethnicity of the eyes.
 In Toronto, eyelid surgery patients who want to create a defined crease on the upper eyelid can be as young as the early 20s.

 The eyelid surgery itself and the recovery are relatively quick.
 With a very small incision created to hide within the crease, patients can have excess fat removed or repositioned, revealing more eyelid space to create a wide-eyed look.
 Patients often love the option of applying more visible upper eyelid makeup.
-They even find that their field of vision is improved if they had severely hooded eyelids.
+They even find that their field of vision is improved after eyelid surgery Toronto if they had severely hooded eyelids.

 For many people, maintaining the characteristic Asian features is vital to them.
 That’s why advanced eyelid surgery techniques don’t usually exchange an Asian eye for a Caucasian one.
 Instead, the enhancements harmonize with a person’s natural features and reveal improvements that still look very much like their own features.

-What Age Should You Be For Eyelid Surgery?
+What Age Should You Be for Eyelid Surgery?

 The particular age of a patient is less important than the other qualifying factors such as health, aesthetic goals, and budget.
 The truth is that today a younger population of savvy cosmetic shoppers are choosing the lasting effects of cosmetic surgery over gimmicks and temporary treatments.
 Once you’ve met with a reputable facial surgeon for consultation, you’ll learn whether this top-requested facial surgery can deliver the result that you’re seeking.